apache/sedona/docs/api/sql/GeoSparkSQL-Optimizer.md

-# GeoSparkSQL query optimizer
+# SedonaSQL query optimizer
-GeoSpark Spatial operators fully supports Apache SparkSQL query optimizer.
+Sedona Spatial operators fully supports Apache SparkSQL query optimizer.
 It has the following query optimization features:

 * Automatically optimizes range join query and distance join query.
 * Automatically performs predicate pushdown.

 ## Range join
 Introduction: Find geometries from A and geometries from B such that each geometry pair satisfies a certain predicate.
-Most predicates supported by GeoSparkSQL can trigger a range join.
+Most predicates supported by SedonaSQL can trigger a range join.

 Spark SQL Example: